ANSI Z535 Safety Headers

 DANGER: Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
 Safety Signs identified by the signal word DANGER should be used sparingly and only for those situations presenting the most serious hazards.

-WARNING: Indicates a potentially hazardous situation which, if not avoided, will result in death or serious injury.
+WARNING: Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
 Hazards identified by the signal word WARNING present a lesser degree of risk of injury or death than those identified by the signal word DANGER.